reedstonefood/splendor_game/README.md

 ## With thanks...

-WHoever typed up a list of all the cards in the box set into this spreadsheet... https://drive.google.com/file/d/0B4yyYVH10iE5VlBFME9QelBVUnc/edit
+Whoever typed up a list of all the cards in the box set into this spreadsheet... https://drive.google.com/file/d/0B4yyYVH10iE5VlBFME9QelBVUnc/edit

 ## License